odea-project/qAlgorithms/test/report.md

 control value which assigns it to a bin.
 Data points are never modified during the binning process.

 ### - The RawData object
 Centroided data is stored as individual scans.
-Within the scans, data points are
+Within the scans, data points are sorted by mz.
+Scans are accessed through a vector containing all scans.

 ### - Bin objects
+Every Bin stores all data points which were determined to belong to the same EIC

 ### Core Functions
 The following functions, not including constructors and other utility functions, are included